Don't Throw Sysco Out Because Amazon Is Buying Whole Foods

 Conclusion

 Sysco knows how to operate a lean, low-profit-margin business and thrive.
 Amazon's grocery business will be targeting people buying food for home, and Sysco targets people who will be eating outside of the home.
-The sell-off in Sysco is unwarranted and represents an excellent opportunity in this dividend powerhouse.
-Amazon could struggle with the logistics to operate a brick and mortar grocery store.
+The selloff in Sysco is unwarranted and represents an excellent opportunity in this dividend powerhouse.
+Amazon could struggle with the logistics to operate a brick-and-mortar grocery store.

 Authors note: Thank you very much for reading my article.
-Please click "follow me" on the top of this page if you are interested in receiving more dividend related articles from me.
+Please click "Follow me" on the top of this page if you are interested in receiving more dividend-related articles from me.
 It's our mission to keep investors informed on a company's dividend strength or weakness.
 Your feedback is greatly appreciated.

 Disclosure: I am/we are long SYY.